 9 Tips For Overcoming Vet Nurse Burnout

-Research indicates that over 25% of workers report being high levels of burnout as a result of their jobs.
+Research indicates that over 25% of workers report experiencing high levels of burnout as a result of their jobs.
 And the field of veterinary medicine is not immune to this trend.
 Vet Nurses, in particular, are subject to burnout as a result of the daily stressors you face.
 Failure to address this burnout can lead to serious problems such as depression, stroke, and other serious health complications.
-Fortunately, there are some simple measures that you can take to manage symptoms of burnout.
-Below are nine tips for Vet Nurses to prevent or overcome burnout.
+Fortunately, there are some simple measures that you, your work mates and your hospital or clinic can take to recognize, prevent or manage the symptoms of burnout.
+Here are nine tips for us all to consider to prevent or overcome burnout…

 1) Know the signs of burnout